Why Should I Change the Way I Speak?

 11/02/2015

 If you are happy with the way you speak, don't change it.
-But if you are not, do something about it.
+But if there are things about it you'd like to improve, do something about it!

 When you are dissatisfied with something in your appearance, you can alter it, to the extent that is possible.
 The same is true for your speech.
-The way you use your voice and the manner in which you deliver your words is based on anatomy, language history, and habit.
+The way you use your voice and the how you deliver your words is based on anatomy, language history, and habit.
 Your speech is so much more malleable than you may think!
 You may look good, but it is when you open your mouth and start communicating- that's how people really "see" you.
-And to a large extent, the way in which you see yourself.
+And to a huge extent, the way you see yourself.

 If you speak in a low volume, you may be projecting a lack of self-confidence.
 People get tired of asking you to repeat yourself, so often don't.
 That can lead to all types of problems, both socially and professionally.